E.I.F.S. and Traditional Stucco

 Portland cement plaster ( “stucco” ) is a hard, durable, time-tested exterior finish.
 It consists of Portland cement-based materials and sand mixed with water to form a workable plaster.

-Just like Portland cement strengthens structures such as highways, bridges and skyscrapers it also provides strength, high impact resistance and durability to stucco.
+Just like Portland cement strengthens structures such as highways, bridges and skyscrapers, it also provides strength, high-impact resistance and durability to stucco.
 Portland cement plaster has been used over frame construction in the U.S. for more than a century.